8 Signs that High Functioning Anxiety is Driving Your Daily Life

 You can try coping mechanisms such as breathing exercises and physical activity to diminish your anxiety (see this blog post for tips).

-We also offer a therapy group on anxiety, where you can talk about your feelings and experiences with anxiety in a healing group setting.
+We offer a therapy group on anxiety, where you can talk about your feelings and experiences with anxiety in a healing group setting.